 I do not track data on my site.
 No ads, no analytics, no third-party cookies.

 I spent the majority of my career with design studios and strategic communications firms serving nonprofits and mission-driven organizations like American Society of Civil Engineers, Annie E. Casey Foundation, Human Rights Campaign, National Association of Independent Schools, and Ploughshares Fund.

 I also held positions inside larger organizations.
 First with National Journal Group (subsidiary of The Atlantic) the DC-based media platform and research consultancy.
 Then with Seattle Indian Health Board, a federally qualified health center and urban Indian health program serving American Indian and Alaska Native people across the country.

 I hold a BFA with honors in Graphic Design from the Corcoran College of Art + Design in Washington, DC.
 My senior thesis explored the benefits and pitfalls of three budding social impact programs.

 Before pursuing an education in design, I spent two years at Miami University of Ohio.
-I mostly studied English and creative writing.
+I mostly studied literature and creative writing.

 When I’m not staring at a screen, I like bouldering, ping pong, roller skating, woodworking, ice hockey, coming up with band names, and collecting flea market dinosaur figurines.
 I used to hunt for funky neon signs around the city and share my browser tabs.